DHTMLX/docs-kanban/docs/api/internal/js_kanban_getreactivestate_method.md

 ### Description

-@short: gets an object with the reactive properties of the Kanban StateStore
+@short: Gets an object with the reactive properties of the Kanban StateStore

 ### Usage